jonwilson030981/frida-website/_i18n/en/_docs/stalker.md

   return x0
 ```

 We can see that it first checks if we are dealing with a `clone` syscall, otherwise it simply performs the original syscall and that is all (the original syscall instruction is copied from the original block).
 Otherwise if it is a clone syscall, then we again perform the original syscall.
 At this point, we have two threads of execution, the syscall determines that each thread will [return a different value](http://man7.org/linux/man-pages/man2/clone.2.html).
+The original thread will receive the child's PID as it's return value, whereas the child will receive the value of 0.

+If we receive a non-zero value, we can simply continue as we were.
+We want to continue stalking the thread and allow execution to carry on with the next instruction.
+If, however, we receive a return value of 0, then we are in the child thread.
+We therefore carry out a branch to the next instruction in the original block ensuring that the child continues to run without any interruption from stalker.

 ### Pointer Authentication